ApiniLabs/PAC-ID/README.md

 - QR code: on any of the sides, 4 modules space, add 5x5 module size squares, 1 module space, minimum 1 module (then in the center) or max 25 modules (quiet zone = 4 modules)

-- data matrix code: same as above, but 1 symbol space (quiet zone = 1 symbol)
+- Data matrix code: same as above, but 1 symbol space (quiet zone = 1 symbol)

 If a PAC-ID is represented by NFC, then next to the “NFC” Logo, add a visual like for the QR, but pixel size must correspond to a 72dpi raster.